opengribs/XyGrib/README.md

 - Addition of Grib2 handling for wave data
 - Enabling of Gusts at both surface or 10 meters
 - Name change of the application to XyGrib
+- Inclusion of Norwegian Meteorological Institute and NRK Gribs